-The results show that in general (see Table 4, Panel A), financial capital is positively and significantly related to the financial performance of SMEs, both in the short and long term.
+The results show that in general (see Table 3, Panel A), financial capital is positively and significantly related to the financial performance of SMEs, both in the short and long term.
 This means that an increase/decrease in financial capital will trigger an increase/decrease in the financial performance of SMEs, thus supporting our first hypothesis.
 This finding is in accordance with the RBV theory which explains that internal resources such as financial capital are very important to increase competitive advantage.
 In the context of SMEs, financial capital plays an important role in financing working capital and long-term assets.
-The availability of large capital allows them to increase business productivity effectively and efficiently.
+The availability of large capital allows them to increase the business productivity effectively and efficiently.
 An increase in productivity will trigger an increase in sales or revenue and reduce operating costs, thereby driving higher operating profits.
 In addition, the availability of large financial capital also enables them to execute profitable business opportunities in the future, either through product differentiation or business diversification.
-On the other hand, limited financial capital will have a negative impact on working capital financing and long-term asset investment.
+On the other hand, limited financial capital will have a negative impact on working capital financing and longterm asset investment.
 This will affect or even hinder productivity and run profitable business opportunities in the future.
-This finding also supports findings from Abbas (2018), Chittithaworn et al. (2011), Dewi and Utari (2014), Fatoki (2011), Omar and Azmi (2015), Philip (2011), and Sombolayuk et al. (2019).
+This finding also supports findings from (Abbas, 2018; Chittithaworn et al., 2011; Fatoki, 2011; Omar & Azmi, 2020; Sombolayuk et al., 2019; Utari

+& Dewi, 2014).
 They also find that financial capital is positively related to the performance of SMEs.